Fivell/policies/source/sections/12-breach_policy.md

 and the media.
 The effective implementation for this provision is September 23, 2009 (pending publication HHS regulations).

-In the case of a breach, Datica shall notify all affected Customers.
+In the case of a breach, Versionista shall notify all affected Customers.
 It is the responsibility of the Customers to notify affected individuals.

 ## 12.1 Applicable Standards